 9. Jungfrau Ski Region Grindelwald – Wengen (160 kilometers)

-One of the well-known and biggest ski resorts of Switzerland is located in the Jungfrau region.
+One of the well-known and biggest ski resorts in Switzerland is located in the Jungfrau region.
 Featuring 160 kilometers of pistes, the Jungfrau Ski Region Grindelwald – Wengen has an incredibly beautiful mountain panorama.

 For ski racing fans who watch the Lauberhorn Race each year, I can tell you that the television shots cannot fully capture the beauty of this region.
 It is something that you will have to see and experience for yourself.